John Todd, Litigation Solicitor at AMD Solicitors looks at some pitfalls.

 Using a solicitor can ensure other factors, such as length of service, can be taken into account in the settlement.

-Compromise Agreements typically include clauses that go far beyond the simple compromise of potential tribunal claims in respect of which a solicitor’s advice can be crucial.
+Settlement Agreements typically include clauses that go far beyond the simple compromise of potential tribunal claims in respect of which a solicitor’s advice can be crucial.
 Examples include covenants in respect of not competing with the employer in the future; the return or retention of the employer’s equipment; the parties not making derogatory remarks against each other; the employee providing assistance to the employer, without remuneration, in the future.

 While an employee can reasonably be expected to waive their rights in respect of claims they are currently aware of, such as redundancy payment or notice pay, they should not waive rights in respect of matters that could present themselves in respect of future pensions or personal injury claims.